A student majoring in Spanish has two Spanish major options:

 TOTAL: 10 units

-Romance Languages (Spanish Major; second language focus in French or Italian)
+Romance Languages (Spanish Major; second language focus in French, Italian or Portuguese)

 Distinction is awarded based on senior thesis (432) and departmental work.

-Transferring students and students who have taken the Advanced Placement (AP) examination should contact the department before taking any language or literature course, since some of the requirements for the major may be waived.
+Transferring students and students who have taken the Advanced Placement exam should contact the department before taking any language or literature course, since some of the requirements for the major may be waived.